Schinzel/wise-crowd-data-generator/doc/tasks/task_overview.md

 unit tests unless explicitly stated otherwise.

 ## When you are done with a task

-* Run below commands to verify that things work
-  * mvn ktlint:format
-  * mvn ktlint:check
-  * mvn compile
-  * mvn test
+### Verification commands
+Run verification commands (mvn ktlint:format, ktlint:check, compile, test)

+### Log
-* Fill out the *Task Summary (to be completed by AI)* for the task you just completed
+In the file task_phase_[current phase].md, fill out the *Task Summary (to be completed by AI)* for the task you just completed
 * Be concise and to the point
 * Include major changes made and files affected
 * Document key decisions and their rationale
 * Highlight any items that might affect future tasks

-* Fill out *Current Implementation Status (to be completed by AI)* and add which tasks have been completed.
+In the file task_phase_[current phase].md, fill out *Current Implementation Status (to be completed by AI)* and add which task has been completed.
 * Simply add a row with *Task X done - Name of task - YYYY-MM-DD*.

+### Notify
-* Let me know when you've completed a task so I can verify it before moving to the next one
+Let me know when you've completed a task so I can verify it before moving to the next one

 ## When you are done with a phase
 * Fill out *Current Phase Status (to be completed by AI)*